maximbilan/SwiftlySlider/README.md

 let slider = SwiftlySlider()
 </pre>

-For handling changing of values you should implement protocol <i>SwiftlySliderDelegate</i>:
+For handling changing of values you should implement a protocol <i>SwiftlySliderDelegate</i>:

 <pre>
 slider.delegate = self